-In Daniel 12:1, we're given a specific indicator concerning the severity of the anti-Semitism in that day: "...There will be a time of distress such as has not happened from the beginning of nations until then.
-But at that time your people-everyone whose name is found written in the book-will be delivered."
+In 12:1, we're given a specific indicator concerning the severity of the anti-Semitism in that day (NIV), "...there will be a time of distress such as has not happened from the beginning of nations until then.
+But at that time your people--everyone whose name is found written in the book--will be delivered."

 The Jews have encurred abuse from aggressors throughout history, from Haman to Hitler, from Antiochus to Stalin.
-And why?
+Why?
 For two reasons.
-The first reason is that centuries ago, God chose this nation to be His peculiar people, but because of their waywardness He is now using the deeds of pagan nations to restore them.
-The second reason the Jews have suffered such abuse is this.
-A world that is hostile against God will naturally be hostile against God's people.
+The first reason is that centuries ago, God chose this nation to be His peculiar people, and because of their waywardness, He is using the deeds of pagan nations to restore them.
+The second reason the Jews have suffered such abuse is this--a world that is hostile against God will naturally be hostile against God's people.